Club America Logo

 Las Aguilas Logo 1981

-Becoming Las Aguilas, the Mexican team adopted a different logo.
+After becoming Las Aguilas, the Mexican team adopted a new logo.
 It has three versions: the home uniform, the away sports kit, and various equipment.
-The presence of a circle unifies them, resembling a ball, two continents, identical stripes, and the presence of the “CA” acronym, executed in a bold, uppercase, sans-serif font.
-This version draws North America and South America as accurately as possible, like on an administrative map.
+The presence of a circle unifies them, resembling a ball, two continents, and the “CA” acronym, executed in a bold, uppercase, sans-serif font.
+This version depicts North America and South America with as much accuracy as possible, similar to an administrative map.
 The colors are bright, vivid, and close to neon.
 The third sign features a blue triangle with a red border.

 1994 – 1999